GACTE Member Awards Guidelines

 Committee members are all division VPs or their designated division representatives

 Committee members will be judges

 Each division should have an awards committee, headed by an awards chairperson.
 The make-up of the committee should be determined by the division.
-That committee should be responsible for selecting a Teacher of the Year, Postsecondary Teacher of the Year, Administrator of the Year, New Teacher of the Year, Carl Perkins Outstanding Service Award, and Career and Guidance Award to represent the division in the GACTE competition.
-All applications must be submitted to the division awards chair and postmarked no later than April 1.
-The division awards chair is responsible for making sure all winners are qualified as specified by the awards qualifications posted on the GACTE website.
+That committee should be responsible for selecting a Teacher of the Year, Postsecondary Teacher of the Year, Administrator of the Year, New Teacher of the Year, Teacher Educator of the Year, Carl Perkins Outstanding Service Award, and Career Guidance Award to represent the division in the GACTE competition.

 Only ONE nominee from each division may compete at the GACTE level for each award.
 There are 12 divisions.

 Each division Awards Chair should make sure they submit a list of the nominees to the GACTE Awards Chair upon completion.
 Only one nominee for each category should be on this list.
 All nominees must upload their OWN information in the awards portal: https://acte.secure-platform.